gioblu/PJON_ASK/README.md

   PJON network(11, 12, 123);
 ```

-If you have only the transmitter on a board and the receiver on anotherone, you will transmit in simplex mode.
+If you have only the transmitter on a board and the receiver on anotherone, you transmit in simplex mode.
 You should simply pass  `NOT_USED` instead of the receiver pin:
 ```cpp
   PJON network(NOT_USED, 12, 123);
 ```